 In politics, first impressions are everything.
 When voters are bombarded with campaign ads, yard signs, and social media posts from multiple candidates, it is hard to stand out from the crowd.

 However, studies have shown that people make split-second decisions about trustworthiness and likability based on visuals alone.
-Therefore, it’s essential to ensure that your campaign materials are well-designed and convey the right message about you and your candidacy.
+Therefore, ensuring that your campaign materials are well-designed and convey the right message about you and your candidacy is essential.

 The Importance of Branding